 “It has been over a year since Izzy left us and not a day goes by where I do not think about her or feel her presence.
 I believe that right there explains just how much she is missed and the impact she had on not just me, but many during her short life here on Earth.

 Although I only got to know her for a couple of months, Izzy immediately became my friend and one of the people I found myself spending most of my time with.
-Izzy was the one I would look forward to seeing in our dorm after class, practice, a long day, or when I was feeling homesick.
+Izzy was the one I would look forward to seeing in our residence hall after class, practice, a long day, or when I was feeling homesick.
 I could always count on her for awesome snacks, a good laugh, a heart-to-heart, a vent session about a crazy class, and most of all, to get me out of my comfort zone and have fun.
-There was never a dull moment when I was around Izzy—from editing our papers together, random hall dance parties (and her making me dance, even though I am terrible), staying up all hours of the night, climbing palm trees on the way to the dorm from the caf, to finding all the wonderful selfies she somehow snuck on my phone, she made me feel at home when I was so far away from it.
+There was never a dull moment when I was around Izzy—from editing our papers together, random hall dance parties (and her making me dance, even though I am terrible), staying up all hours of the night, climbing palm trees on the way to the residence hall from the caf, to finding all the wonderful selfies she somehow snuck on my phone, she made me feel at home when I was so far away from it.
 She was my first friend at PLNU and reminded me everyday how lucky we were to be there.

 That girl lived life to the fullest each and every day and was beautiful on the inside and out.
 I know I am only able to speak about my interactions with her or the ones I was able to observe or hear from others, but there is no doubt in my mind that she has left her mark here on Earth and I know for a fact that she has left her mark on PLNU and on me.
 Her light and smile will forever shine bright from up above and I can’t wait to see her again.” – Current student Taylor Petersen